mitchchauvin/recruiterblocklist_website/README.md

  - https://github.com/mitchchauvin/recruiterblocklist_website

 ### Minimum requirements for developers
+The following is a list of requirements needed to run/test the website locally in order to contribute to the website.
  - XAMPP (or similar).
  - Git
- - Knowledge of JS, JQuery, PHP and some frameworks
  - Google reCaptcha public/private key

+Note: Some knowledge of JS, JQuery, PHP, CSS and frameworks is useful but we know you can pick things up quickly and start contributing in no time!

 ### Instructions for developers
 1. Install XAMPP (or similar) to run/test your Recruiter Block List website changes locally.